mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

-**Summary:** You should set a reasonable timeout when the system invokes HTTP calls to external services (such as Kubernetes), and it should be executed in Sidekiq, not in Puma/Unicorn threads.
+**Summary:** You should set a reasonable timeout when the system invokes HTTP calls to external services (such as Kubernetes), and it should be executed in Sidekiq, not in Puma threads.

 Often, GitLab needs to communicate with an external service such as Kubernetes clusters.
 In this case, it's hard to estimate when the external service finishes the requested process, for example, if it's a user-owned cluster that's inactive for some reason, GitLab might wait for the response forever ([Example](https://gitlab.com/gitlab-org/gitlab/-/issues/31475)).
-This could result in Puma/Unicorn timeout and should be avoided at all cost.
+This could result in Puma timeout and should be avoided at all cost.

 You should set a reasonable timeout, gracefully handle exceptions and surface the errors in UI or logging internally.